Global Stocks Wobble After Last Week's Rally

 "The virus is not going to be gone in two months time," said Oliver Jones, senior markets economist at Capital Economics.
 "The sectors that are vulnerable to lockdowns such as transport still show investors expect a slow or painful withdrawal from the measures in coming months."

-European stocks edged down.
-The pan-continental Stoxx Europe 600 ticked 0.1% lower, led by equities in Germany and France.
+European stock indexes wavered between mild gains and losses.
+The pan-continental Stoxx Europe 600 ticked 0.2% lower.
 A fiscal stimulus plan proposed by the European Union's executive arm in recent weeks, which is likely to be discussed by top EU leaders on Thursday, faces resistance from some nations.

 "There's still some lingering concern over the European Recovery Fund," said Dean Turner, economist at UBS Global Wealth Management.
 "As impressive and as needed as the recovery fund is, none of it comes alive until next year."